OpenNebula/addon-kvm-sr-iov/README.md

 ## Installation

-1. Clone Download and extract SR-IOV KVM Driver v0.2 to a temporary location
+1- Clone Download and extract SR-IOV KVM Driver v0.2 to a temporary location

-2. As root execute install.sh and follow the on-screen instructions
+2- As root execute install.sh and follow the on-screen instructions

-3. Edit /etc/one/oned.conf and add:
+3- Edit /etc/one/oned.conf and add:

 	VM_MAD = [
 		name       = "kvm_sriov",
 		executable = "one_vmm_exec",
 		arguments  = "-t 15 -r 0 kvm-sriov",
 		default    = "vmm_exec/vmm_exec_kvm.conf",
 		type       = "kvm" ]

-4. Use this guide to extract the bus slot and function addresses for the virtual functions: https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Virtualization_Host_Configuration_and_Guest_Installation_Guide/sect-Virtualization_Host_Configuration_and_Guest_Installation_Guide-SR_IOV-How_SR_IOV_Libvirt_Works.html
+4- Use this guide to extract the bus slot and function addresses for the virtual functions: [Virtualization Host Configuration and Guest Installation Guide - SR_IOV - How SR_IOV_Libvirt Works](https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Virtualization_Host_Configuration_and_Guest_Installation_Guide/sect-Virtualization_Host_Configuration_and_Guest_Installation_Guide-SR_IOV-How_SR_IOV_Libvirt_Works.html "Virtualization Host Configuration and Guest Installation Guide - SR_IOV - How SR_IOV_Libvirt Works")

-5. In the /var/lib/one/remotes/vmm/kvm-sriov/vf_maps directory create a file with the name of the VF's root device, e.g. "ib0".
+5- In the /var/lib/one/remotes/vmm/kvm-sriov/vf_maps directory create a file with the name of the VF's root device, e.g. "ib0".
 In the file write the bus, slot and function for each VF you want the driver to use.
 The address must be in hexadecimal.
-Each line in the file represents a VF, the bus, slot and function addresses are separated by a single space character " ".
-There must be no additional text, spaces or lines in the table.
+Each line in the file represents a VF, the bus, slot and function addresses are separated by a single space character " ". __There may not be additional text, spaces or lines in the table.__

 Example, four virtual functions:

 /var/lib/one/remotes/vmm/kvm-sriov/vf_maps/ib0:

 	0x07 0x00 0x01
 	0x07 0x00 0x02
 	0x07 0x00 0x03
 	0x07 0x00 0x04
-6. If using the driver in "mlnx_ofed2" mode you need to specify the device and port number of the interface.
+6- If using the driver in "mlnx_ofed2" mode you need to specify the device and port number of the interface.
 To find the device ID execute:

   ls /sys/class/infiniband
 You will see a list of Infiniband devices "mlx4_<x>".
 The device ID is the <x>.
 To find the port ID execute: